Mel Tormé

 Melvin Howard Tormé (September 13, 1925June 5, 1999), nicknamed The Velvet Fog, was an American musician, known for his jazz singing.
 He was also a jazz composer and arranger, a drummer, an actor in radio, film, and television, and the author of five books.
 He co-wrote the classic holiday song "The Christmas Song" (also known as "Chestnuts Roasting on an Open Fire") with Bob Wells.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mel Tormé" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mel Tormé" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools